YMC-GitHub/ds-stack-mgnt/readme.md

-# quickly start stack
+# ds-stack-mgnt

 ##### \#**desc**

-create or start machines , set manager or worker host ... . one key one do!
+curd docker swarm stack ! eg:create or start machines , set manager or worker host. one key one do!

 ##### \#**conf**
 define your configuration for  sh's files  in `conf.sh`: